Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

 In this article, we prove an analogous result for the average size of the 3-Selmer group:

-\begin{theorem} When all elliptic curves $E/\Q$ are ordered by height, the average size of the $3$-Selmer group $S_{3}(E)$ is at most $4$. \end{theorem}
+\begin{theorem} When all elliptic curves $E/\Q$ are ordered by height, the average size of the $3$-Selmer group $S_{3}(E)$ is $4$. \end{theorem}

-The above result is also seen to imply the boundedness of the average rank of elliptic curves.
-Indeed, Theorem~\ref{mainellip} immediately yields the following improved bound on the average rank of all elliptic curves:
+The above result is also seen to imply the boundedness of the average rank of all elliptic curves.
+Indeed, for an elliptic curve $E$ over $\Q$, since the 3-rank $r_3(S_3(E))$ of the $3$-Selmer group $S_3(E)$ of $E$ bounds the rank of $E$, and since $6r_3(E)-3\leq 3^{r_3(E)}=|S_3(E)|$, by taking averages we immediately obtain the following improved bound on the average rank of elliptic curves:

-\begin{corollary} When all elliptic curves over $\Q$ are ordered by height, their average $3$-Selmer rank is at most $1\frac{1}{6}$; thus their average rank is also at most $1\frac{1}{6}<1.17$. \end{corollary} Theorem~\ref{mainellip} also gives the same bound of $1\frac16$ on the average 3-rank of the Tate-Shafarevich group of all elliptic curves, when ordered by height.
+\begin{corollary} When all elliptic curves over $\Q$ are ordered by height, their average $3$-Selmer rank is at most $1\frac{1}{6}$; thus their average rank is also at most $1\frac{1}{6}<1.17$. \end{corollary} Theorem~\ref{mainellip} also yields the same bound of $1\frac16$ on the average 3-rank of the Tate-Shafarevich group of all elliptic curves, when ordered by height.

-We will in fact prove a stronger version of Theorem \ref{mainellip}, namely: \begin{theorem} When elliptic curves in any family defined by finitely many local conditions, are ordered by height, the average size of the $3$-Selmer group $S_3(E)$ is at most $4$. \end{theorem} Thus the average size of the 3-Selmer group remains at most 4 even when one averages over any subset of elliptic curves defined by finitely many local conditions.
+We will in fact prove a stronger version of Theorem \ref{mainellip}, namely: \begin{theorem} When elliptic curves $E:y^2=x^3+Ax+B$, in any family defined by finitely many congruence conditions on the coefficients $A$ and $B$, are ordered by height, the average size of the $3$-Selmer group $S_3(E)$ is~$4$. \end{theorem} Thus the average size of the 3-Selmer group remains 4 even when one averages over any subset of elliptic curves defined by finitely many local conditions.
 We will actually prove Theorem~\ref{ellipcong} for an even larger class of families, including some that are defined by certain natural {infinite} sets of local conditions (such as the family of all {\it semistable} elliptic curves).

 Theorem~\ref{ellipcong}, and its above-mentioned extensions, allow us to deduce a number of additional results on ranks that could not be deduced solely through understanding the average size of the 2-Selmer group, as in~\cite{BS}.
 First, by combining our counting techniques with the remarkable recent results of Dokchitser--Dokchitser~\cite{DD} on the parity of $p$-ranks of Selmer groups, we prove: